qgis/QGIS-Documentation/source/plugins/plugins_evis.rst

 SQL queries are used to extract information from a database or ODBC resource.
 In eVis the output from these queries is a vector layer added to the QGIS map window.
-Click on the |tab| :guilabel:`SQL Query` tab to display the SQL query interface.
+Click on the :guilabel:`SQL Query` tab to display the SQL query interface.
 SQL commands can be entered in this text window.
 A helpful tutorial on SQL commands is available at `<http://www.w3schools.com/sql/>`_.
 For example, to extract all of the data from a worksheet in an Excel file, ``select * from [sheet1$]``